Octave of Easter

 Dear Brothers and Sisters,

-I offer a warm welcome to the newly ordained deacons from the Pontifical Irish College, together with their families and friends.
-Dear young deacons: may the grace of your ordination conform you ever more fully to the Lord in humble obedience and faithful service to the building up of the Church in your beloved homeland.
-Upon all the English-speaking visitors present at today's Audience, especially those from England, Scotland, Ireland, Sweden, Malta, Croatia, Australia, Japan and the United States, I invoke the joy and peace of the Risen Christ!
+I welcome the newly-ordained deacons of the Pontifical Irish College, together with their families and friends.
+Dear young deacons: in fulfilling the ministry you have received, may you proclaim the Gospel above all by the holiness of your lives and your joyful service to God’s People in your native land.
+Upon all the English-speaking pilgrims present at today’s Audience, especially those from Sweden, Australia, the Philippines, Thailand and the United States, I invoke an abundance of joy and peace in the Risen Lord.
+Happy Easter!

 This item 9604 digitally provided courtesy of CatholicCulture.org